 With your support, we can continue to invest in innovative diabetes research, advocate for those being discriminated against because they have diabetes, and educate our community about the importance of diabetes management and type 2 diabetes prevention.

-For additional information about any of our programs, please contact the American Diabetes Association Hawaii office at 808-947-5979—neighbor islands may call toll-free at 888-DIABETES (888-342-2383)—or ADAHawaii@diabetes.org.
+For additional information about any of our programs, please contact our Hawaii Office at 808-947-5979, toll-free at 888-DIABETES (888-342-2383), or ADAHawaii@diabetes.org.

 Type 1 Diabetes Support: Keiki and Families

 Our Diabetes Day Camps provide opportunities for keiki with diabetes and their families to engage with others just like them in a safe and fun learning environment.

 Our Courage-Wisdom-Hope Kit provides support for children and their families who are newly diagnosed with diabetes.

 Need help working with school, daycare, or a 504 planning meeting?
 Our Safe at School Flowchart provides an outline of what the request for support process is within the school system.

 Learn what legal protections against discrimination continue beyond high school with College and Beyond resources.